MIVRC/SeaNet-PyTorch/README.md

 Different from previous works to select the best weight as the final model weight, we use the weight of the last epoch as our final model weight directly.

-Using pre-trained model for training, all test datasets must be pretreatment by  Prepare_TestData_HR_LR.m and all pre-trained model should be put into Test/model/ first.
+Using pre-trained model for test, all test datasets must be pretreatment by  Prepare_TestData_HR_LR.m and all pre-trained model should be put into Test/model/ first.

 ```python
 #SEAN x2